-I estimate a version of the main equation in which I include EA-survey fixed effects, comparing only women currently living in the same location.42 These specifications isolate the mechanism of cultural persistence, since relying on this finer variation allows one to isolate the impact of an individual's ethnic origin while keeping constant the current external environment, and thus controlling for any impact of the slave trade on the characteristics of the respondent's location.
+I estimate a version of equation (3.1) in which I include EA-survey fixed effects, comparing only women currently living in the same location.
+These specifications isolate the mechanism of cultural persistence, since relying on this finer variation allows one to isolate the impact of an individual's ethnic origin while keeping constant the current external environment, and thus controlling for any impact of the slave trade on the characteristics of the respondent's location.

 Table 5 presents the results of this exercise.
 When compared to the results in Table 1, the coefficients on the Transatlantic Trade variable fall by about 50% but remain statistically significant.
 Among women currently living in the same location, a one standard deviation increase in a woman's ancestors' exposure to the transatlantic slave trade increases her likelihood of being in the labor force by 1.5 percentage points.
-43

 Since this empirical strategy is made possible by the fact that individuals migrated over the past centuries, a potential concern is that the transatlantic slave trade affected not only FLFP but also the probability that individuals moved from the land inhabited by their ancestors.
 This would represent a problem for the interpretation of the estimates in Table 5 if there is also a differential impact of the transatlantic slave trade on FLFP between movers and non-movers.
-Column 1 of Table B.12 in the online Appendix shows that among women currently living in the same location those belonging to ethnic groups that were hit more severely by the transatlantic slave trade are less likely to be movers.44 However, column 2 of Table B12 shows that in the specification exploiting cross-country variation there is not a differential effect of the transatlantic slave trade on FLFP for movers and non-movers, suggesting that belonging to an ethnic group that was more affected by the transatlantic slave trade does not differentially affect FLFP depending on whether a woman currently lives outside or inside the land historically inhabited by her ancestors.
-As a further robustness test, column 3 of Table B12 shows that the estimate of column 2 of Table 5 is not affected by the inclusion of a control for the distance of the respondent's current location from the centroid of the land historically inhabited by her ethnic group.
+Column 1 of Table A12 in the Appendix shows that among women currently living in the same location those belonging to ethnic groups that were hit more severely by the transatlantic slave trade are less likely to be movers. $^{44}$ However, column 2 of Table A12 shows that in the specification exploiting cross-country variation there is not a differential effect of the transatlantic slave trade on FLFP for movers and non-movers, suggesting that belonging to an ethnic group that was more affected by the transatlantic slave trade does not differentially affect FLFP depending on whether a woman currently lives outside or inside the land historically inhabited by her ancestors.
+As a further robustness test, column 3 of Table A12 shows that the estimate of column 2 of Table 5 is not affected by the inclusion of a control for the distance of the respondent's current location from the centroid of the land historically inhabited by her ethnic group.
 Finally, I re-estimate the within-EA specification of column 2 of Table 5 only on the subset of women who are movers and additionally controlling for the current distance from the respondent's ancestors' land.
-Column 4 of Table B12 shows that the coefficient on Transatlantic Trade is unaffected, providing further reassurance that the estimates are not driven by the comparison of movers and non-movers.

-^{42.} Using the DHS, Michalopoulos et al. (2016) employ this strategy to isolate the effect of portable traits associated with ancestral lifeways on individual wealth and education.
+&lt;sup>42Using the DHS, Michalopoulos et al. (2016) employ this strategy to isolate the effect of portable traits associated with ancestral lifeways on individual wealth and education.

-^{43.} Consistent with the results of Table 2, Table B.11 in the online Appendix shows that the effect is entirely driven by a higher likelihood of having a relatively higher ranking occupation.
+&lt;sup>43Consistent with the results of Table 2, Table A11 in the Appendix shows that the effect is entirely driven by a higher likelihood of having a relatively higher ranking occupation.

-^{44.} I use the term "mover" to define individuals who live today in a location that was different from the one inhabited by their ancestors.
+&lt;sup>44I use the term "mover" to define individuals who live today in a location that was different from the one inhabited by their ancestors.
 Using coordinates information provided by the DHS and information on the location historically inhabited by ethnic groups I can build an indicator taking value one if a woman currently lives outside of the land historically inhabited by her ancestors.
 About 58% of women are classified as movers following this definition.
 Coordinates of the respondent's current location are not available for about 20% of observations.